Private AI Compute Unlocks Full Gemini Cloud Speed While Keeping Data Private

 It builds off of the industry-leading security and privacy safeguards that we embed to keep you in control of your experiences and your data safe, guided by our Secure AI Framework, AI Principles and Privacy Principles.
 Private AI Compute is a secure, fortified space for processing your data that keeps your data isolated and private to you.

-Will users trust that their data truly never leaves their control?
-Private AI Compute promises exactly that, pairing Gemini’s cloud horsepower with on‑device privacy guarantees.
-The platform claims to keep personal information private to the user, even from Google, while delivering faster, more helpful responses.
+Will users really feel that their data never leaves their control?
+Private AI Compute says it does, mixing Gemini’s cloud muscle with on-device privacy promises.
+Google claims the system keeps personal info private to the user - even from Google itself - while still giving faster, more useful answers.

 Common Questions Answered